adbaykal/Streamalitics/readme.md

 Streamalitics is an open-source Twitch Streamer Dashboard utility which viewers can monitor Twitch statistics during their streams.

+You can access the running version of the site from [www.streamalitics.com](http://www.streamalitics.com)

 ## Used Components